-A household will qualify for the Program if they are obligated to pay rent on a residential dwelling, which is their primary residence, and meet each of the following criteria:
+A household will qualify for the Program if they are obligated to pay rent on a residential dwelling, which is their primary residence, and meet the following criteria:

 - 1. Penobscot Nation Tribal Member resides in the household. - 2.
 The total household income is at or below 80% Area Median Income (AMI) for the area where they live.
 AMIs are established and published by HUD on an annual basis.
 Income limits are also adjusted for household size. - 3.
-One or more of the members of the household has experienced one of the following: - > qualified for unemployment benefits any time after March 13, 2020; or - > experienced a reduction in income due to COVID-19; or - > experienced a financial hardship due to COVID-19; or - ➤ incurred significant costs due to COVID-19 (e.g. medical expenses, Internet, transportation, - > childcare) - 4.
+One or more of the members of the household has experienced one of the following: - > qualified for unemployment benefits any time after March 13, 2020; or - > experienced a reduction in income due, directly or indirectly, to COVID-19; or - > experienced a financial hardship due, directly or indirectly, to COVID-19; or - incurred significant costs due, directly or indirectly, to COVID-19 (e.g. medical expenses, utility increases, internet, transportation, childcare) - 4.
 The household is at risk of becoming homeless or is experiencing housing instability, such as: - having past due utility or rent notices or eviction notices; or - > unsafe or unhealthy living conditions; or - > any other evidence of risk as determined by the ERA program.